rogerlorelli/CI_LISP/README.md

  - **Standard Test**
 	 - This set of tests will include capabilities from all tasks except Task3.
 		 - Task 1: use of remainder function
-		 - Task 2: use of
+		 - Task 2: use of symbol variables
+		 - Task 4: use of the print function
+		 - Task 5: use of an arbitrary number of operations and the erro
 - ((let (gcd lambda (x y) (cond (greater y x) (gcd y x) (cond (equal y 0) (x) (gcd y (remainder x y)))))) (gcd 95 55))
 	- TYPE: INT_TYPE
 	- VALUE: 5